zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

-# Using JWT token with API Mediation Layer
+# Using a JWT token with API Mediation Layer

 :::info**Required roles:** system administrator, security administrator
 :::

-## Authentication with JWT Token
+## Authentication with a JWT Token

 In Zowe, authentication can be performed via JWT tokens, whereby a token can be provided by a specialized service, which can then be used to provide authentication information.
-This service is described in more detail at [Zowe Authentication and Authorization Service](https://github.com/zowe/api-layer/wiki/Zowe-Authentication-and-Authorization-Service).
+This service is described in more detail in [Zowe Authentication and Authorization Service](https://github.com/zowe/api-layer/wiki/Zowe-Authentication-and-Authorization-Service).

-When a client authenticates with the API ML, the client receives the JWT token whch can then be used for further authentication.
+When a client authenticates with API Mediation Layer, the client receives the JWT token which can then be used for further authentication.
 If z/OSMF is configured as the authentication provider and the client already received a JWT token produced by z/OSMF, it is possible to reuse this token within API ML for authentication.

-This parent article describes how services in the Zowe API ecosystem are expected to accept and use JWT tokens so that API clients have a stadardized experience.
+This article describes how services in the Zowe API ecosystem are expected to accept and use JWT tokens so that API clients have a stadardized experience.

-By default, JWT tokens are produced by z/OSMF and the API Mediation Layer serves only as a proxy.
+By default, JWT tokens are produced by z/OSMF and the API Mediation Layer only serves as a proxy.
 For information about how to change who and how tokens are produced, see [Authentication Providers within Enable Single Sign On for Clients](../user-guide/api-mediation/configuration-jwt/#saf-as-an-authentication-provider)

-### Token-based Login Flow and Request/Response Format
+### JWT Token-based Login Flow and Request/Response Format

 The following sequence describes how authentication through JWT tokens works:

-1. The API client obtains a JWT token by using the POST method on the `/auth/login` endpoint of the API service that requires a valid user ID and password.
+First, The API client obtains a JWT token by using the POST method on the `/auth/login` endpoint of the API service that requires a valid user ID and password.

-2. The API client stores the JWT token or cookie and sends the token with every request as a cookie with the name `apimlAuthenticationToken`.
+Secondly, the API client stores the JWT token or cookie and sends the token with every request as a cookie with the name `apimlAuthenticationToken`.

-## Obtaining a token
+## Obtaining a JWT token

-To obtain a token, call the endpoint with the credentials for either basic authentication or the client certificate.
+To obtain a JWT token, call the endpoint with the credentials for either basic authentication or the client certificate.

 - The full path for API ML is:```/gateway/auth/login```

 - The full URL is the base URL of the API service plus `/auth/login`.
 If the application has the base URL with `/api/v1`, the full URL could have the format: `https://hostname:port/api/v1/auth/login`.

-- The credentials are provide in the JSON request:
+- Credentials are provided in the JSON request:

     ```json
     {